-Low, Band and High – pass filters are one of the major components when working with RF.
+Low, Band, and High – pass filters are major components when working with RF.

-Depending on the application, filters can reduse out noise and unwanted signals, or to limit a transmit signal to a pre-specified frequency band in order to prevent interfering with other signals around.
+Depending on the application, filters can reduce output noise and unwanted signals or limit a transmit signal to a pre-specified frequency band to prevent interference with other signals.

-Here I want to describe how to build simple and cheap single-component (ceramic) filters for you DIY projects.
+Here I want to describe how to build simple and cheap single-component (ceramic) filters for your DIY projects.

-To build required filter we can use capacitors and inductors for lower frequencies.
+To build the required filter, we can use capacitors and inductors for lower frequencies.
 This is classic construction.

 Such filter can be built using both through-hole and SMD components.

-Both filters is really easy to build but requires some calculations.
-Typically components is wide available.
-Also such filters can be fine-tuned.
-This is a plus and minus in the same time.
+Both filters are really easy to build but require some calculations.
+Typically components are widely available.
+Also, such filters can be fine-tuned.
+This is a plus and minus at the same time.

-Without proper measuring tools it might be not easy to tune and check such filter.
-On higher frequencies all mistakes begin to play a bigger roles and might be fatal.
+Without proper measuring tools, it might not be easy to tune and check such filters.
+On higher frequencies, all mistakes begin to play a bigger role and might be fatal.

-Another well-known type of the filters is strip-line filters which is used on a higher frequencies (dozens of gigahertz).
+Another well-known type of filter is strip-line filters used on higher frequencies (dozens of gigahertz).

-Such type of the filter may look simple but requires more precise calculations (using special software like Microwave Studio) and more precise production process.
-On high frequencies even small extra extra copper may acts like a inductor which can ruin your schematic.
+Such a type of filter may look simple but requires more precise calculations (using special software like Microwave Studio) and a more precise production process.
+Even small extra copper may act as an inductor on high frequencies, which can ruin your schematic.

-Thanks to the modern technologies it’s possible to build very compact high-order filters which can work very nice on frequencies up to 10 GHz (and even higher).
-You can find such type of the filters in a compact devices, like mobile phones.
+Thanks to modern technologies, it’s possible to build very compact high-order filters that can work very nicely on frequencies up to 10 GHz (and even higher).
+You can find such type of filters in compact devices, like mobile phones.
 Devices are built using LTCC technology.

-One of the most popular vendor is Mini-circuits.
-You can find in their catalog all type of the filters for all popular bands.
+One of the most popular vendors is Mini-circuits.
+You can find in their catalog all types of filters for all popular bands.
 I’m used such devices as band-pass and as low-pass filters for L-band.
 It’s perfect for DIY projects without special requirements.

-In this article I will use low-pass filter (0-2400 MHz) as an example.
+This article will use a low-pass filter (0-2400 MHz) as an example.

-This type of the filter requires only board and a case with two SMA connectors.
+This type of filter requires only a board and a case with two SMA connectors.

 Here is my board.
-Silkscreen is for 0-2400 filter but this is only one thing that requires to change for different filter types.
-All devices is in the same package and requires almost the same outline.
+The silkscreen is for 0-2400 filter, but this is only one thing that requires change for different filter types.
+All devices are in the same package and require almost the same outline.

 Here is Eagle (7.2.0) project files: lcfn-2400_eagle

-And here is Gerber files if you want to order such board on a factory: lcfn-2400_gerber
+And here are Gerber files if you want to order such board on a factory: lcfn-2400_gerber

 This board requires EMI shielding.
-Milled aluminium case is a perfect solution.
+A milled aluminum case is a perfect solution.

-I decided that the best source of such aluminium cases is Bias-T circuits from the Ebay/Aliexpress:
+I decided that the best source of such aluminum cases is Bias-T circuits from eBay/Aliexpress:

-You can find a dozens of such devices for reasonable price.
-Keep in mind that this is really nice milled aluminum case with two SMA connectors.
-As bonus you will get pass-through capacitor and actual Bias-T circuit board which can be used in other projects.
+You can find dozens of such devices for a reasonable price.
+Keep in mind that this is a really nice milled aluminum case with two SMA connectors.
+As a bonus, you will get a pass-through capacitor and an actual Bias-T circuit board, which can be used in other projects.

 Here I’m used low-pass filter LFCN-2400

-According to documentation this filter inserts noticeable loss starting at 2800 MHz.
-And after 5000 MHz performance is dropping.
+According to the documentation, this filter inserts a noticeable loss starting at 2800 MHz.
+And after 5000 MHz, performance is dropping.

-In my lab I can measure only up to 4GHz, at this moment.
-Here is my measurements.
+In my lab, I can measure only up to 4GHz, at this moment.
+Here are my measurements.

-Looks nice, not sure about this spike at 3000 MHz, probably some interference on my measuring device.
+Looks nice, not sure about this spike at 3000 MHz.
+Probably some interference on my measuring device.
 You can see that this device really inserts nice loss after 2800 MHz, up to 7dBm.
-Of course there is still some fluctuations, but it’s not issue in this case.
+Of course, there are still some fluctuations, but it’s no issue in this case.